catamphetamine/libphonenumber-js/README.md

 }
 ```

-Java-style iterator (for those still not using ES6):
+Java-style iterator (an old-school alternative to the ES6 iterator above):

 ```js
 import { PhoneNumberMatcher } from 'libphonenumber-js'